oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 If the node addition fails, log in to the container using the preceding command and review `/tmp/orod.log`.
 You can also review the Grid Infrastructure logs i.e. `$GRID_BASE/diag/crs` and check for failure logs.
 If the node creation has failed during the database creation process, then check DB logs.

+## Section 4.4: Setup Oracle RAC Container on Docker with Docker Compose

+Oracle RAC database can also be deployed with Docker Compose.
+An example of how to install Oracle RAC Database on Single Host via Bridge Network is explained in this [README.md](./samples/racdockercompose/README.md)

+Same section covers various below scenarios as well with docker compose-
+1. Deploying Oracle RAC on Container with Block Devices on Docker with Docker Compose
+2. Deploying Oracle RAC on Container With Oracle RAC Storage Container with Docker Compose
+3. Deploying Oracle RAC Additional Node on Container with Block Devices on Docker with Docker Compose
+4. Deploying Oracle RAC Additional Node on Container with Oracle RAC Storage Container on Docker with Docker Compose

+***Note:*** Docker and Docker Compose is not supported with OL8.
+You need OL7.9 with UEK R5 or R6.

 ## Section 5: Oracle RAC on Podman

 If you are deploying Oracle RAC On Docker, skip to [Section 4: Oracle RAC on Docker](#section-4-oracle-rac-on-docker)